Skip to main content

 5) When cases are handled by good attorneys, most can be settled without trial.

 Stokes & Kopitsky have the experience and knowledge needed to handle the most complicated accidental injury cases.
 Please call us, 24/7, for your free consultation.
 There is no fee unless and until we obtain an award or settlement for you, and we advance all costs.
 We are here to help you.
-Please call us toll-free at 800-700-5050 for experienced, caring, high-quality legal help.
+Please call us at 404-892-0011 for experienced, caring, high-quality legal help.

 Share This Page: